-Any assumptions or allowances made for deleterious elements.
 The existence of any bulk sample or pilot scale test work and the degree to which such samples are considered representative of the orebody as a whole.

-For minerals that are defined by a specification, has the ore reserve $estimation\ been\ based\ on\ the\ appropriate\ mineralogy\ to\ meet\ the$ specifications?
+For minerals that are defined by a specification, has the ore reserve estimation been based on the appropriate mineralogy to meet the specifications?

-of 1.1Mtpa.
+The Black Swan concentrator was successfully operated at throughput rates up to 2.2Mtpa on the Reserve deposits during previous operations.
+All Reserve ore is expected to be processed through this concentrator at a rate of 1.1Mtpa.
 Suitable associated infrastructure is in place including water supply and storage, reagents storage, and tailings disposal and storage systems.